Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 | BOI Report | FinCEN beneficial ownership | A separate US filing requirement with its own penalties.
 Also commonly missed by foreign-owned LLCs. |

-The compound risk: a Chinese founder who forms a US LLC and files nothing — no 5472, no SAFE registration, no Chinese income tax on LLC earnings — accumulates exposure across three jurisdictions simultaneously.
-The cost of remediation increases with each year of non-compliance.
+This is where it compounds.
+A Chinese founder who forms a US LLC and files nothing โ no 5472, no SAFE registration, no Chinese income tax on LLC earnings โ is accumulating exposure in three jurisdictions at once.
+Every year of non-compliance makes remediation more expensive and harder to argue as good faith.

 FAQ